-The MITAA (Milwaukee International Teaching Assistant Assessment) is conducted by a panel of three evaluators: one department representative and two ELA representatives.
+The MITAA is conducted by a panel of three evaluators: one department representative and two ELA representatives.
+The department representative needs to be a content specialist and/or faculty member who teaches in your department.
 There is no charge for the MITAA.

 International Teaching Assistants